 So you want to nip them both in the butt as soon as possible before they get out of control and kill them as soon as possible to let your lawn flourish.

-And the best thing… where going to do it without hurting your grass.
+And the best thing… we’re going to do it without hurting your grass.

 If you want professional results then you need to move past and don’t shop your local big-box store.
 They don’t either because those products just don’t work.

-They’re way overpriced and there really not going to give you the desired results you want.
+They’re way overpriced and they’re really not going to give you the desired results you want.

 And the only reason why I recommend it, why the pros use it and why I want you to use it is… is because quite simply it just really works.

-Just about all professional products like tenacity requires a couple extra steps before you can use it.
+Just about all professional products like tenacity require a couple of extra steps before you can use it.

 Here’s what you’ll need